Generating C-code for neural networks

 model( [x] )

-The activation function ReLU, quite expectedly, creates a neuron with a piecewise linear description.
+Activation function ReLU, quite predictably, creates a neuron with a piecewise linear description.

-All coefficients of this algorithm are chosen randomly, but for the sake of convenience we will assign some values to them.
+All the coefficients of this algorithm are randomly selected, but for the sake of ease of perception, we will assign them some values.

 model.weight .= [10]